OliverCollins/TXT-to-CSV/README.md

 # TXT_to_CSV

-Python script to convert tab delimited txt file to csv
+Python script to convert tab delimited txt files to csv